 In addition, you’ll also find tips below on how to prepare for an interview, as well as a list of specific interview questions.
 Practice answering these questions, so you’ll feel more comfortable and confident during your interview.

 Types of Customer Service Interview Questions

 Customer service interviews may include a number of different question types.
 Many will be common interview questions you might be asked for any job, such as questions about your employment history, your educational background, your skills and qualifications for the job, and your goals for the future.

 You may also be asked questions about you personally, including questions about your personality and work style.
 These typically aren’t “yes” or “no” type questions and often require a little thought.

 Some of your interview questions will also be behavioral.
 Behavioral interview questions ask you to explain how you dealt with past experiences on the job.
-You can find information on how to answer behavioral interview questions here.

 In addition, you’ll probably be asked situational interview questions.
 These are similar to behavioral interview questions, in that they ask you about different work experiences.
 However, situational interview questions are about how you would handle a future situation related to your job in customer service.

 Finally, you might be asked questions about your work schedule and your flexibility.
 Many customer service representative jobs have schedules that include nights and other irregular hours, so an employer may want to know if you are able to work a variety of shifts.

 Examples of Personal Interview Questions

 The hiring manager will want to know how you're qualified for the job, why you're a strong candidate, and whether you have the customer service skill set the employer is seeking.